domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 The laws of physics are the same at constant velocities.

+Curved spacetime is matter and vice versa.

+## Existentialism

+Existence precedes essence.

+## Michael Faraday, Scientist

+Matter can only be recognized by forces acting on it.

 ## Georg Wilhelm Friedrich Hegel, Philosopher

 We assume the world is unified, but we cannot grasp the unity ourselves.